alco/blog/posts/2013-07-22-Rust-lambdas.md

 So we can't return a borrowed closure and we can't store it in any other structure that outlives the stack frame the closure was defined in.
 What can we use those closures for?

+Just to be clear, when I'm referring to "borrowed closures" in this post, I'm talking about closures that have their environment allocated on the stack.
+This is the default.
+However, if we were to create a boxed closure (one that has type `~fn` or `@fn` at the time of initialization), it would be perfectly valid to take a borrowed pointer to that and pass it around like any other borrowed pointer.

-As the Rust [tutorial][8] mentions, borrowed closures are a perfect fit for passing as arguments to a function.
+As the Rust [tutorial][8] mentions, borrowed closures are a perfect fit for passing as arguments to functions.
 Let's look at our function pointer example again:

 ```
 fn add(x: int) -> int {